 To make sure that everyone has a common understanding of “show respect and courtesy to each other,” we have adopted the following code of conduct.
 The code of conduct is enforced by the Founders and Coders core team.

 If someone has violated this code of conduct please report this to us using our complaints form.

 The following types of behaviour are unacceptable at Founders and Coders, both online and in-person, and constitute code of conduct violations.

-Harassment includes offensive verbal or written comments related to gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion, technology choices, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.
+- Harassment—including offensive verbal comments related to gender, sexual orientation, disability, physical appearance, body size, race, or religion, as well as sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, inappropriate physical contact, and unwelcome sexual or romantic attention.